-La Trobe University provides support for career development and helping with employment opportunities for all our students.
+La Trobe University provides support for career development and employability for all our students and graduates.

-Our careers consultants help students explore career outcomes and provide programs to help develop good employment seeking skills.
+Our Career Ready team help students explore career outcomes and provide programs to help develop effective career management skills.

 Stand out from the crowd

-La Trobe also offers programs to develop employability skills.
+La Trobe offers many opportunities to develop employability skills.
 These include:

-- Mentoring program - matches you with someone who has experience in your field of interest and can share their knowledge and provide you with guidance and support.
+- Industry Mentoring and Networking program - matches you with someone who has experience in your field of interest and can share their knowledge and provide you with guidance and support.

-- Voluntary work experience - enables you to develop practical skills and gain a greater insight into what goes on in the workplace.
-For more information please see our Career Development Centre website.
+- Volunteering and Leadership Opportunities - enables you to develop practical skills and gain a greater insight into what goes on in the workplace.

 - Many courses at La Trobe offer programs that offer practical experience in an industry related to your studies.
 These will vary depending on which course you are studying.
 Please note there may be visa implications as outlined below.